Cyace84/tip4/src/pages/usageAndDeployment/findingNftByIndexes.md

     abiVersion: "1.0",
   });

-  // Salting the index contracts code indexSaltedCode = await locklift.provider.setCodeSalt({
+  // Salting the Index's contract code indexSaltedCode = await locklift.provider.setCodeSalt({
     code: indexCode,
     salt: indexSaltCell.boc,
   });

-  // Calculating the index contracts code hah using the salted code hash indexCodeHash = await locklift.provider.getBocHash(indexSaltedCode.code);
+  // Calculating the Index's contract code hash using the salted code. indexCodeHash = await locklift.provider.getBocHash(indexSaltedCode.code);

-  indexContracts = (await locklift.provider.getAccountsByCodeHash({ codeHash: indexCodeHash })).accounts;
+  // Fetching the Index contracts that has the same code hash as the one we prepared. indexContracts = (await locklift.provider.getAccountsByCodeHash({ codeHash: indexCodeHash })).accounts;

-  for (const index of indexContracts) {
+  // Iterating over the fetched Index contracts, making an instance from each and pushing the related nft address as a string to the nftsFromCollection array. for (const index of indexContracts) {
     let tempIndex = locklift.factory.getDeployedContract("Index", index);
     NftsFromCollection.push((await tempIndex.methods.getInfo({ answerId: 0 }).call()).nft.toString());